February Updates

 Server restarts are inevitable, but we've ironed out the kinks:

-- Prevented gates from being mislabeled as "buried" within the first 10 minutes of system uptime, as the server may have missed their scheduled check in.
+- Prevented gates from being mislabeled as "buried" within the first 10 minutes of system uptime,

 Website and User Interface Improvements